FORGEAR/GitHub-README-Showcase/README.md

 ![Hacktoberfest 2023](./img/03.png)

 ### 02. Create a new branch

+You can create a new branch by clicking the "Branch: main" button and entering a name for your branch.
+In here we use `edit` as the branch name.

 ![Hacktoberfest 2023](./img/04.png)
 ![Hacktoberfest 2023](./img/05.png)

 ### 03. Add the README files

-Edit the `data.json` file to add the README files that you want to contribute.
+Before edit any file make sure your're in correct branch.(In here we use `edit` branch) Edit the `data.json` file to add the README files that you want to contribute.
 You can do this by cloning the repository to your local machine, adding the files, and then pushing the changes to your forked repository.

 ```json